 What happens to EMI shares if an employee leaves or is made redundant?

-Usually an employee who leaves the company through resignation or dismissal would lose their option to purchase shares.
-However, a distinction can be made for ‘good leavers’ whereby, provided an employee is allowed to exercise within 90 days of leaving the company, the tax advantaged status of the option is (usually) preserved.
+Often an employee who leaves the company through circumstances such as dismissal (so called ‘bad leavers’) may lose their option to purchase shares.
+But the EMI plan rules, or the EMI option agreements could state otherwise.
+A distinction can be made for ‘good leavers’ in the EMI plan rules or the EMI option agreements and provided an employee is permitted to exercise its option within 90 days of leaving the company, the tax advantaged status of the option can (usually) be preserved.

-Yes, Entrepreneurs’ Relief can apply to EMI options, if the employee qualifies and provided that the option has been held for at least twelve months.
-If the employee qualifies for Entrepreneurs’ Relief, they can benefit from paying the reduced 10% rate of CGT on any gains up to £10million.
+Yes, Business Asset Disposal Relief can apply to EMI options, if the employee qualifies and provided that the option has been held for at least twelve months.
+If the employee qualifies for Business Asset Disposal Relief, they can benefit from paying the reduced 10% rate of CGT on any gains up to £10million.

 To qualify for EMI schemes, companies must meet certain conditions.
 Each time an EMI option is granted, the company must:

-- Have fewer 250 employees (or the full-time equivalent).
+- Have fewer than 250 employees (or the full-time equivalent).

 - Be independent – that is, not a 51% subsidiary of another company, or controlled by another company.

-- Have gross assets of less than £30million – this is a consolidated valuation of the gross assets of the group, without any liabilities deducted.
+- Have gross assets of no more than £30million – this is a consolidated valuation of the gross assets of the group, without any liabilities deducted.